-- A cumulative grade point average of 2.00 - A cumulative grade point average of 2.00 in course work completed at Tacoma Community College.
+- A cumulative college level grade point average of 2.00. - A cumulative college level grade point average of 2.00 in course work completed at Tacoma Community College. - At least 30 of the last 45 applicable credits must be earned at Tacoma Community College.